WangZhiYao/HolidayWeather/README.md

 - [ ] Allow users to choose their preferred email service provider for notifications
 - [ ] Improve email notification content to use html

+## Update

+2023.8.2 - Encountering two consecutive sunny days during the weekend proves to be a rare occurrence, so I revised it to one of the days being sunny.

 ## License